 Visiting a remote area, one can quickly get the idea of being at the end of the world.
 But seldom this expression has real meaning.
-Somehow this year I happened to be in two of locations where there was indeed nothing there over the horizon.
-Only powerful nature.
-In January it was Northern Norway beyond the Polar Circle.
-In February it was the other hemisphere in New Zealand.
+Somehow this year, I happened to be in two locations where there was indeed nothing there over the horizon.
+Only a powerful nature.
+In January, it was Northern Norway beyond the Polar Circle.
+In February, it was the other hemisphere in New Zealand.
 We even got to the Slope Point, which is the lowest point of New Zealand to the South.
 Northern Norway Polar night views were quiet but terrifying at the same time.
 The Slope Point was borrowing.
 Borrowing.
 Not more and not less.

 But we happened to spend a night and the following morning in another place in New Zealand that on the day as we visited seemed to be the right end of the World.
 Collingwood.
 A small town at the top of the New Zealand Southern Island at the Golden Bay inhabited by only over two hundred residents.

 We saw a guidepost indicating a historic cemetery in a half-hour distance.
 The cemetery was an abandoned place, but well-marked and ring-fenced.
-The old graves seemed to be fallen.
+The old graves seemed to befall.
 But the gravestones were real storytellers.
 We read of a man who came to visit the town but accidentally died in the river.
 Of a couple, who came from England in the late XIX century, and died one after another twenty years after.
 And finally of a man, who died fulfilling his duties.
-It made me realize that New Zealand modern history is about colonists, who for different reasons, came here with no return ticket home.
+It made me realize that New Zealand’s modern history is about colonists, who, for different reasons, came here with no return ticket home.

 We grabbed a bite in one of (I think) only two restaurants in the main street.
 Some kind of fish soup with much cream inside.
 It was a nutritious meal.
 Not more and not less.
 Definitely not a good start of the evening.
 Yes, I have forgotten.
 In New Zealand, you will not enjoy a long evening like in Europe.
 Restaurants close early.
 At eight or nine.